Header loading...

 Towards a Responsible Web: Economic Perspectives on Fairness in Information Retrieval

-Presenters: Chen Xu, Clara Rus, Yuanna Liu, Marleen de Jonge, Jun Xu, and Maarten de Rijke
+Presenters: Chen Xu, Clara Rus, Yuanna Liu, Marleen de Jonge, Jun Xu and Maarten de Rijke

 Workshop